JetBrains/amper/docs/Documentation.md

         iosArm64
         iosSimulatorArm64
-        iosX64            # iOS Simulator for Intel Mac ...
+        iosX64            # iOS Simulator for Intel Mac watchos
+        watchosArm32
+        watchosArm64
+        watchosDeviceArm64
+        watchosSimulatorArm64
+        watchosX64
+      tvos
+        tvosArm64
+        tvosSimulatorArm64
+        tvosX64
+  ...
 ```

+> Note: not all platforms listed here are equally supported or tested.
+> Additional platforms may also exist in addition to the ones listed here, but are also untested/highly experimental.

-Common code is visible from `@platform`-specific code, but not vice versa:
+Based on this hierarchy, common code is visible from more `@platform`-specific code, but not vice versa:
 ```
 |-src/
 |  |-...